Aisha Tyler: Career

 Tyler appeared in a nude pictorial, along with other celebrities, in the May 2006 issue of Allure.
 The annual Nude Issue raises money to combat skin cancer.

 In May 2009, it was announced that ABC had given Tyler her own talk show pilot, The Aisha Tyler Show.
 In early May 2010, she presented the "Welcome to the Beta" video for Halo: Reach.
 She also voiced a minor character in the game.

-In 2009, she began her starring role voicing Lana Kane in the FX series Archer, which premiered on January 14, 2010 and has run for a total of 13 seasons as of 2022.
+In 2009, she began her starring role voicing Lana Kane in the FX series Archer, which premiered on January 14, 2010 and ran for a total of 14 seasons, ending in 2023.
 In August 2010, Tyler began appearing in a recurring guest spot on The Stephanie Miller Show.
 The segment is named "Tuesdays With Tyler".
 Tyler appears either in-studio or via phone when she is not otherwise committed to one of her acting roles.
 While Hal Sparks was out of the country, Tyler filled in as the third member of the Stephanie Miller Sexy Liberal Comedy Tour on three shows in August 2011.

 Also in 2009, Tyler performed her stand-up comedy routine live at the Fillmore Theatre.

-Starting on July 26, 2011, Tyler started her own weekly podcast, Girl on Guy, where she interviews her favorite celebrity friends and discusses topics guys love.
-Girl on Guy is available on her website for download using iTunes, mp3, and RSS.
-The show launched as the No. 4 comedy podcast on iTunes and currently is the No. 2 comedy podcast and the No. 7 overall podcast on iTunes.
-The first weekly installment of Girl on Guy featured guest H. Jon Benjamin, the second featured the host of Current TV's former show InfoMania Brett Erlich on August 1, 2011, and the third featured Archer creator Adam Reed on August 9, 2011.
+On July 26, 2011, Tyler premiered her own weekly podcast, Girl on Guy, where she interviews her favorite celebrity friends and discusses topics guys love.
+The show launched as the No. 4 comedy podcast on iTunes.
+The first weekly installment of Girl on Guy featured guest H. Jon Benjamin (her costar on Archer); the second featured the host of Current TV's former show InfoMania, Brett Erlich, on August 1, 2011; and the third featured Archer creator Adam Reed on August 9, 2011.
+She hosted the show until 2017.